pcingola/SnpEff/src/docs/snpeff/commandline.md

 Note: The gene 'PLEKHN1' was annotated as 'ENSG00000187583'.

+#### Speed up options: No statistics

+In order to speed up the annotation process, you can de-activate the statistics.
+Calculating statistics can take a significant amount of time, particularly if there are hundreds or thousands of samples in the (multi-sample) VCF file.
+The command line option `-noStats` disables the statistics and may result in a significant speedup.

+#### HGVS / Classic notation

+SnpEff uses [HGVS notation](http://www.hgvs.org/), which is somewhat popular amongst clinicians.

+You can switch to the old (deprecated) annotaions format, using the command line option `-classic`.

 ### Compressed files

 SnpEff will automatically open gzip compresssed files, even if you don't specify the '.gz' extension.
 Example

 ```
 # Create compressed version of the examples files
 cp examples/test.chr22.vcf my.vcf